redwallhp/VillagerUtils/README.md

 * `/vtrade experience <given>` - Set whether this trade will yield experience or not.
 The <given> argument must be either `true` or `false`.

+* `/vtrade info` - Show a description of the trade currently on your workspace.

 ## Permissions

-* `villagerutils.editvillager` - Allow access to villager-editing commands
+* `villagerutils.editvillager` - Allow access to villager-editing commands.